geudde/attic-chest/pages/13.reference/01.porden/docs.md

 56 THE EARTH. book ii.

 He graced the earth • then virtue reign'd alone,
-And vice, not even in her name was known ;
+And vice, not even in her name was known;
 And oft, while kindling with his theme, the sage
 Has sung enraptured, of " the Golden Age."

-On Chrysos' accents hung the attentive crowd, 12Q While from his lips the words of wisdom flow'd :
+On Chrysos' accents hung the attentive crowd, 12Q While from his lips the words of wisdom flow'd:

 " At this dire crisis, when on every hand
 " Unnumber'd foes our vigilance demand,